Health Minister Robin Swann says there's 'financial commitment' and 'goodwill' towards Derry Medical School

 Health Minister Robin Swann has said there is a 'financial commitment' and a degree of 'goodwill' in the new Stormont Exeucutive towards the delivery of a Medical School at Magee.

-He made the remarks in the Assembly.
+He made the remarks Assembly this afternoon.

 Vice-chair of the Stormon Health Committee and Foyle MLA Gary Middleton asked the minister if he will "work with colleagues to ensure the Graduate Entry Medical School is delivered."